Wormwood(Artemisia absinthium)

 Plant to Alcohol Ratio: 1:5

-Fill a quart mason jar to the neck with dried plant material, then pour in 750 ml of 60% alcohol.
+Fill a quart mason jar to the neck with dried plant material, then pour in 600 ml of 75% alcohol and 150 ml of water.
+This will result in a menstrum of 60% alcohol and 40% water, the ideal strength to create your tincture.
 Next pour the contents of the jar into a blender and blend until all of the plant material is thoroughly chopped into fine pieces and incorporated into the menstrum.
 This will increase the surface area and provide better leaching of the plant constituents.
 As a matter of fact, this method works so well that, if necessary, the tincture can be used in as little as 7 days.
-Now pour the contents of the blender back into the jar, being careful to scrape every last bit of goodness from the blender.
-Place a lid on the mason jar, shake it well, and place the jar in a dark cupboard.
+Now pour the contents of the blender back into the jar. be careful to scrape every last bit of goodness from the blender.
+Place a lid on the mason jar and place the jar in a dark cupboard.
 Once a day for the first 7 days, take the jar out of the cupboard and shake it well.
 Place the jar back into the cupboard, and leave it soak for another 3 weeks.
 After the tincture has soaked for 30 days, remove it from the cupboard and strain out the spent plant material.
 Your tincture will remain viable for 2-3 years.

 Dosage: 20-40 drops 3 times daily